⚠️ This tutorial is archived and no longer included in the main navigation. This emulator is too old and I do not recommend it for modern devices.

 - Q: Upon load I get a 'bad checksum' error!

 - Q: My game freezes at a specific spot!

 - Q: Can I transfer my saves to another SNES emulator?

 - Q: ZSNES isn't saving anything!

 - Save as PDF or any common doc format

 ZSNES has been around since the 90s!
 It was the first popular SNES emulator.
 Hence, ZSNES was the first emulator for many.
 It holds a precious spot in the hearts of all classic gamers.
-It's a quality, easy-to-use emulator with lots of neat features.
+It's a good, easy-to-use emulator with lots of neat features.
 Unfortunately, ZSNES hasn't been updated since 2007.

 Note: ZSNES has a known security exploit.
 It's possible for a ROM to redirect you to a web page.
 Let me be clear: this only means a security exploit has been found.
 This does not mean that there are now ROMs out there in popular ROM sites waiting to infect your PC with viruses via ZSNES.
-There is no record of any victims with this matter.
+There is no evidence of any victims of malicious intent with this exploit.
 Besides, ZSNES is a dead emulator.
 I highly doubt hackers would ever bother using it as a vessel to spread viruses.

-*If you would like to download ZSNES, I have it in my emulators page.
+*If you would like to download ZSNES, I have it on my emulators page.